david-neil-hargreaves/exchange-rates/exchange-rates-server/README.md

 Within the coverage directory this has produced the target/site/jacoco-aggregate sub-directory to hold the Jacoco reports.

-This, in turn, has five separate sub-directories for each of the four Java modules:
+This, in turn, has four separate sub-directories for each of the four Java modules:
-* exchange-rates-application
 * exchange-rates-model
 * exchange-rates-services
 * exchange-rates-utilities